 What is edamame?

 Edamame is immature soybeans grown in a pod.
-They’re popular in East Asian and Japanese cuisine but can easily be grown in western countries as well (see my Soybean Harvest 2014 for proof!).
+They’re popular in East Asian and Japanese cuisine but can easily be grown in western countries as well.
 Soybeans can be blanched and eaten whole with a little salt or removed and mixed into noodle bowls, roasted, or blended into sauces.

 Here’s me, the soybean lady, with my harvest.